 In Delphi, you will visit the archaeological site, the ancient theatre, and of course, the museum where you will see the famous Naxian Sphinx, the Twin Brothers, and the Charioteer of Delphi, also known as Eniochos.

 After a lunch stop in Delphi, we will continue our tour driving towards Kalambaka and Meteora.
 Overnight at Kalambaka.

 Day 2: Kalambaka, Meteora, Vergina

-The second day of the tour starts with an exciting tour to the Byzantine monasteries of Meteora.
+The second day of the tour starts with an exciting tour of the Byzantine monasteries of Meteora.
 The complex of the Monasteries is the second largest in Europe, after the Monasteries of Athos in North Greece.

 All the monasteries were built from the 11th century and on and are still housing monks and nuns.
 However, Meteora Monasteries are not important just because of their age and history, but also for their location.
-Built upon huge rock formations, they give the impression of suspended buildings (meteora in Greek), creating a visual phenomenon you will love.
+Built upon huge rock formations, they give the impression of suspended buildings (Meteora in Greek), creating a visual phenomenon you will love.

 Vergina is the place where the golden star of Macedonia was found, and where lies the tomb of King Philip, father of Alexander the Great.